funsho45/Design-and-Analysis-of-2-and-4-bar-mechanisms/README.md

   * [MATLAB results for Four-bar link mechanism](#matlab-results-for-four-bar-link-mechanism)
   * [NX simulation results for Two bar link mechanism](#nx-simulation-results-for-two-bar-link-mechanism)
   * [NX simulation results for Four-bar link mechanism](#nx-simulation-results-for-four-bar-link-mechanism)

-# Design-and-Analysis-of-2-and-4-bar-mechanisms

-This project consisted of using both MATLAB and Siemens NX  to carry out simulations of mechanism systems.

 # What is this?